Minimizing Dynamic Regret on Geodesic Metric Spaces

 \end{thm} Theorem \ref{ROGD} implies that R-OGD yields $O(\frac{P_T+1}{\eta}+\eta T)$ general dynamic regret bound, which means the optimal step size is $\eta= O{\scriptstyle\left(\sqrt{\frac{1+P_T}{T}}\right)}$.
 However, this configuration of $\eta$ is invalid, as $P_T$ is unknown to the learner.
 Although a sub-optimal choice for $\eta$, i.e., $\textstyle{\eta=O\left(\frac{1}{\sqrt{T}}\right)}$, is accessible, the resulting algorithm suffers $O((1+P_T)\sqrt{T})$ regret.

-In Euclidean space, to resolve this problem, the seminal work of \cite{zhang2018adaptive} propose an algorithm based on the learning with expert advice framework.
-Their algorithm, Ader, has a two-level hierarchical structure consisting of a meta-algorithm and expert algorithms.
-In every round $t$, each expert runs OGD with a different step size, and the meta-algorithm applies Hedge to learn the best weights.
+{The meta-expert framework \citep{van2016metagrad} consists of a meta algorithm and some expert algorithm instances.
+The constructions are modular such that we can use different meta algorithms and expert algorithms to achieve different regret guarantees.
+For optimizing dynamic regret, the seminal work of \citet{zhang2018adaptive} propose Ader based on this framework.} In every round $t$, each expert runs OGD with a different step size, and the meta algorithm applies Hedge to learn the best weights.
 The step sizes used by the experts are carefully designed so that there always exists an expert which is almost optimal.
 The regret of Ader is $O(\sqrt{(1+P_T)T})$, which is minimax-optimal in Euclidean space \citep{zhang2018adaptive}.

 However, it is unclear how to extend Ader to manifolds at first glance since we need to figure out the "correct" way to do averaging.
 In this paper, we successfully resolve this problem using the \emph{Fr\'echet mean} and the \emph{geodesic mean}.
-Our proposed algorithm, called \radar, consists of $N$ instances of the expert algorithm (Algorithm \ref{alg:expert}), each of which runs R-OGD with a different step size, and a meta-algorithm (Algorithm \ref{alg:meta}), which enjoys a regret approximately the same as the best expert.
+Our proposed algorithm, called \radar, consists of $N$ instances of the expert algorithm (Algorithm \ref{alg:expert}), each of which runs R-OGD with a different step size, and a meta algorithm (Algorithm \ref{alg:meta}), which enjoys a regret approximately the same as the best expert.
 We denote the set of all step sizes $\{\eta_i\}$ by $\H$.
-In the $t$-th round, the expert algorithms submit all $\x_{t,i}$'s ($i=1,\dots,N$) to the meta-algorithm.
-Then the meta-algorithm either computes the Fr\'{e}chet mean or the geodesic mean (see Algorithm \ref{alg:gsc} in Appendix \ref{app:lem} for details) as $\x_t$.
-After receiving $f_t$, the meta-algorithm updates the weight of each expert $w_{t+1,i}$ via Hedge and sends $\nabla f_t(\x_{t,i})$ to the $i$-th expert, which computes $\x_{t+1,i}$ by R-OGD.
-The regret of the meta-algorithm of \radar can be bounded by Lemma \ref{meta-rader}. \begin{lemma} Under Assumptions \ref{hada}, \ref{diam}, \ref{grad}, and setting $\beta=\sqrt{\frac{8}{G^2D^2T}}$, the regret of Algorithm \ref{alg:meta} satisfies
+In the $t$-th round, the expert algorithms submit all $\x_{t,i}$'s ($i=1,\dots,N$) to the meta algorithm.
+Then the meta algorithm either computes the Fr\'{e}chet mean or the geodesic mean (see Algorithm \ref{alg:gsc} in Appendix \ref{app:lem} for details) as $\x_t$.
+After receiving $f_t$, the meta algorithm updates the weight of each expert $w_{t+1,i}$ via Hedge and sends $\nabla f_t(\x_{t,i})$ to the $i$-th expert, which computes $\x_{t+1,i}$ by R-OGD.
+The regret of the meta algorithm of \radar can be bounded by Lemma \ref{meta-rader}.